fzuo/homepage/docs/index.md

 - We successfully organized the International Workshop on Edge Intelligence and Vehicles Networks in conjunction with <a href="https://sites.google.com/view/ieee-mass-2024/home">MASS'24</a> at Seoul, South Korea (Sep.
 23-25, 2024).

+- Joined the Editorial Board of <a href="https://dl.acm.org/journal/toce">ACM Transactions on Computing Education</a> as an associate editor, Sep.
+2024.

-- Joined the editorial board of <a href="https://dl.acm.org/journal/dtrap">Digital Threats: Research and Practice</a> as an associate editor.
+- Joined the editorial board of <a href="https://dl.acm.org/journal/dtrap">Digital Threats: Research and Practice</a> as an associate editor, May.
+2024.

 - Travel award from <a href="https://www.wichita.edu/services/hpc/oaksupercompute2024/hpc-security-workshop.php">the 4th HPC Security Workshop</a>.
 I attended this exciting event and the co-organized 3rd OAK Supercomputing Conference at Wichita, Kansas (May 20-23, 2024).